IronFoundry/dea_ng/WINDOWS.md

 * Ensure that `git` is installed and in your `PATH`

 * Download a 32-bit Ruby 1.9.3 build from http://rubyinstaller.org/downloads/ and extract to `C:\Ruby193`.
+As of August 2013, Ruby 2.0+ wil not work.
 This directory may be changed, but the examples in this document assume `ruby.exe` located at `C:\Ruby193\bin\ruby.exe`

 * Add `C:\Ruby193\bin` to the system `PATH`